2025 League of Legends World Championship: Swiss stage

-The Swiss stage was held from 15 to 25 October at the Beijing Smart Esports Center in Beijing, with matches starting at 16:00 CST (UTC+8), with the exception of matches on 15 to 16 October and 25 October, which start at 13:00 CST.
-Sixteen teams compete in a Swiss-system format over five rounds.
-Teams that achieve three wins advanced to the knockout stage, while those with three losses were eliminated.
+The Swiss stage was held from 15 to 25 October at the Beijing Smart Esports Center in Beijing, with matches starting at 16:00 CST (UTC+8), with the exception of matches on 15 to 16 October and 25 October, which started at 13:00 CST.
+Sixteen teams competed in a Swiss-system format over five rounds.
+Teams that achieved three wins advanced to the knockout stage, while those with three losses were eliminated.
 In the first two rounds, all games were best-of-ones, while succeeding rounds had all matches as best-of-threes, except for the 1–1 matches.

 Draw

 After every round, a draw took place to determine each team's next opponent.
-For the first round, teams were drawn based on seeding, but were drawn based on record in succeeding rounds.
-The teams were divided in the following tiers for the first swiss stage draw.
+For the first round, teams were drawn based on seeding.
+For succeeding rounds, teams were drawn based on record.
+The teams were divided into the following tiers for the first Swiss stage draw.
 In the first round, no two teams from the same region could face each other, while for succeeding rounds, teams cannot rematch against each other but could be paired with a team from the same region.

 As T1 won the play-in series against Invictus Gaming, KT Rolster was placed in Tier 2, while Top Esports was assigned in Tier 3.